Course Title: Bachelor of Science (Honours) in Public Health Nutrition

 The course will provide you with integrated training in the science of nutrition and its applications to human health and well-being, both at the individual and community level.
 You’ll learn about nutrients in food, the role of nutrients in the body and the relationship between diet, health and disease.

-The skills and competencies you’ll develop will be enhanced and reinforced by a research project in Year 3, and a 36 to 52-week professional placement in Year 4.
+The skills and competencies you’ll develop will be enhanced and reinforced by a research project in Year 3.

 Study Abroad Opportunities